andrewkdinh/death-code/README.md

 # Death Code

-Death Code is an entirely self-hosted web application that utilizes [Sharmir's Secret Sharing](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing) to share secrets after you die.
+Death Code is an entirely self-hosted web application that utilizes [Shamir's Secret Sharing](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing) to share secrets after you die.
 After splitting a secret among a group of people, the secret can only be reconstructed when a sufficient number of people combine their parts together, presumably only after you are gone from this earth.

 ## Building